-Users will notice that both default, and environment-defined configurations already have some fields defined upon creation.
+Users will notice that both default and custom configurations already have some fields defined upon creation.
 These fields correspond to the defaults specified for Android and iOS.
 At build time, configuration files are loaded and scanned for non-default settings, which are then output to an override configuration file for their specific platforms.

 For example, in the

 sdk_config.session sub-element of the Android configuration, if the